-From the 1 October 2017 legislation came into effect allowing schools to keep spare adrenaline autoinjectors (AAIs) for emergency use (Department of Health, 2017)
+From the 1 October 2017 legislation came into effect allowing schools to keep spare adrenaline autoinjectors (AAIs) for emergency use (Department of Health, 2017).
+However, as a school we do not hold a school owned AAI.

-The school will keep a spare AAI for use in the event of an emergency, which will be checked on a\monthly basis to ensure that it remains in date and will be replaced when the expiry date approaches.
+The school will keep a spare pupils AAI for use in the event of an emergency, which will be checked on a monthly basis to ensure that it remains in date and will be replaced when the expiry date approaches.

-The spare AAI will be stored in the medical room, ensuring that it is protected from direct sunlight and extreme temperatures.
+The school will hold the pupils spare AAI will be stored in the medical room, ensuring that it is protected from direct sunlight and extreme temperatures.

-The spare AAI will only be administered to pupils known to be at risk of anaphylaxis when:
+The pupils spare AAI will only be administered to pupils known to be at risk of anaphylaxis when:

-their own device is not available or not working and

-where both medical authorisation and written parental consent for the use of the spare AAI has been provided as referenced in the pupil's signed IHP.
+Their first device is not available or not working and where both medical authorisation and written parental consent for the use of their spare AAI has been provided as referenced in the pupil's signed IHP.

-Where a pupil who does not have a prescribed AAI appears to be having a severe allergic reaction, the emergency services will be contacted and advice sought.
+Where a pupil who does not have a prescribed AAI appears to be having a severe allergic reaction, the emergency services will be contacted, and advice sought.